Field dispatch

 House Finch males don’t incubate, but they DO provision the female while she’s on the cup.
 This chart counts the clips where the male was at the nest each day — alone (arrivals and departures) and together with the female (the actual food transfer).
 Watch the line climb across the pre-hatch days as the male visits more often, then spike on the hatching day and stay high through the early hatchling days.

-Eggs visible — the incubation arc
+Eggs visible

 How often the cameras could see eggs in the cup, as a share of all clips that day.
 Highest on Day 1 (the female hadn’t fully settled into tight sitting yet), low through proper incubation (she’s covering the cup most of the time), then collapses across hatch and post-hatch as the eggs are replaced by chicks.

-The arc — from brooding to independence
+From brooding to independence

 This is the single chart that tells the story.
 Every clip the cameras captured is tagged by what’s in the cup: an adult sitting alone (heavy brooding), an adult with chicks visible (active provisioning), or chicks visible without an adult (the chicks are old enough that mum doesn’t need to sit on them anymore).
 As the chicks grow, the green line falls and the blue line rises.